sillicon/ReportDashboard/README.md

 # QAReportCenter
-This repo is the souce code of Online Team's Automated Tests Storing site.
+This repo is sample code of a dashboard website for reports storage.
 It uses Node.JS with Express v4 framework to provide RESTful website experience.
 The QA reports can be queried and visualized as chart using D3.js.
+Backend database management is using MongoDB.

 Ways to setup development environment:<br>
 Download zip file, then in folder directory, use `npm install` to get necessary node modules.<br>